 Central pain syndrome can be caused by damage to peripheral tissues, brain, brain stem and/or spinal column.
 This syndrome is seen with patients that have experienced a stroke, multiple sclerosis, tumors, epilepsy, Parkinson’s disease, or a traumatic brain or spinal cord injury.
 Pain is typically constant, maybe moderate-to-severe, and is made worse by touch, movement, emotions, and temperature changes with a burning sensation being the most common experience.

 Sensory (or pain) nerves and motor nerves behave differently.
 An injured motor nerve carries less current than an uninjured one.
 This just means less motor output and no pain sensation.
 On the other hand, injured pain nerves do exactly the opposite.
 They increase their signal and eventually gain power over neighboring uninjured neurons which begin to fire on their own without any input from the body.
 This process can become so extreme that the thalamus receives massive bursts of inputs from these sensory nerves from the body.
-Too many inputs spells neuronal cell death and the thalamus shuts down.
+Too many inputs spell neuronal cell death and the thalamus shuts down.
 Central pain occurs at this point.
 This allows for ungated pain signals to reach the cortex causing excruciating pain.
-Once traumatic injury occurs, further inputs continue to do damage such as touch and temperature changes.
+Once a traumatic injury occurs, further inputs continue to do damage such as touch and temperature changes.

-Treatment for this type of pain is difficult and usually involves the use of medications such antidepressants and/or anticonvulsants and lowering stress levels.
-Unfortunately, neither of these treatments will not provide complete pain relief.
+Treatment for this type of chronic pain is difficult and usually involves the use of medications such as antidepressants and/or anticonvulsants and lowering stress levels.
+Unfortunately, neither of these treatments will provide complete pain relief.
 While central pain syndrome is not a fatal disease, it causes disabling chronic pain and long-term suffering.

 In many cases, central pain syndrome can lead to pain at even the slightest touch.
 Ohio patients that experience this tend to wear little clothing to avoid various textures from rubbing on their skin.
 Quite often, any form of light touch, texture, or heat generates burning pain.
-How much burning pain is felt depends on how much area is affected with the stimulus.
+How much burning pain is felt depends on how much area is affected with the stimulus?
 Much of this is experienced with distal areas of the body.

 Central pain can also be experienced internally such as in the gut.
 In this case, sharp pain can be experienced in areas where sensation is more acute when the patient has gas or is digesting food.
-Digestion and gas production produces more pain than normal in individuals that have central pain syndrome.
+Digestion and gas production produce more pain than normal in individuals that have central pain syndrome.
 In fact, excessive pain inputs in the gut can provide feelings of being overtly full, almost to the point of exploding.
 These systems are abnormal and respond differently than a normal nervous system.